Manaka-Saito/unit1/Project/main.md

 ## Proposed Solution

-I am proposing, to create a notepad which contains a secret function that is only revealed when a hidden code is entered.
+I am proposing to create a notepad which contains a secret function that is only revealed when a hidden code is entered.
 Once the correct secret code is typed into the notepad, it transfroms into the password manager that my client requires.
 This is an adequate solution for my client because it solves the problem or keeping password information both protected and hidden.

 ## Success Criteria